Yuri-IQI/Quagmire-VV/README.md

 7. **Zoom Mode**: Click on a city region name (e.g., Siourin) to enter zoom mode, click the name again to use normal mode.
 8. **Chart Selection**: On the charts page, click in one of the charts to see it in full screen.
 9. **Dataset Selection**: On the charts page, click on a dataset name to stop showing it on the chart.

+## Why Does This Exists?
+Quagmire is a project that merges my passion for worldbuilding with my learning and experience in web development.
+It motivates me to discover new facets of software development and acquire new abilities while creating something that I find very fun and satisfying.